How to keep things clean AND keep ducks

 Since every situation and setup is a little different, we’ll do our best to provide general tips and tricks for keeping your duck areas clean that are nearly universal in their applicability.

-A. Tips to keep DUCKLING areas clean
+A. Six tips to keep DUCKLING areas clean

 If you’re raising ducklings indoors in a brooder, here are six tips to keep their brooder area as clean and odor-free as possible: